linenoise/portfolio/README.md

-dann.stayskal.com
+danne.stayskal.com
 =================

-This is the codebase that runs [Dann Stayskal's site](http://dann.stayskal.com/).
+This is the codebase that runs [Danne Stayskal's site](http://danne.stayskal.com/).
 It is developed using [nanoc](http://nanoc.stoneship.org/) and rsynced in static form to the server.

 Installation
 ------------